What Is an Aircon Refrigerant Top Up?

 - More energy efficient than R22

-- Widely available and used by all major brands including Daikin, Mitsubishi, Panasonic, and LG
+- Widely available and used by all major brands including Daikin, Mitsubishi, Panasonic, LG, Toshiba, and Fujitsu

 Pricing factors: R410A systems operate at higher pressure, and the gas itself is more expensive than R22.
 The amount needed and the source of any leak determine the final cost.
 A straightforward top up starts from $60, while larger refills after significant gas loss can reach $150.